EnoughTea/stabilkon/README.md

 ## Limitations

-There are 2 things you might want to keep in mind:
+There are 3 things you might want to keep in mind:

 1. Static image builder assumes 1 texture per mesh, so all your images should be packed into a texture atlas.
 If a single atlas is not enough, create several meshes and overlay them.
+2. Make sure that your vertex type is plain: it should only contain values and does not contain pointers.
-2. Mesh itself should be as big as possible, but not too big for GPU to handle.
+3. Mesh itself should be as big as possible, but not too big for GPU to handle.
 When in doubt, aim for 32 MiB chunks.